 Instructions

-2. Wash (or scrub if necessary) and pat dry sunchokes.
+- Roast the sunchokes (if using).
+Wash (or scrub if necessary) and pat dry sunchokes.
 Don’t bother peeling.
-Quarter them and toss in a bowl with olive oil, salt and pepper.
+Quarter them and toss in a bowl with olive oil, to lightly coat and a generous pinch of salt and pepper.
 Place on a parchment-lined baking sheet in the oven and roast for 20 minutes or until tender.

-3. Bring big pot of generously salted water to a boil (for the pasta).
-Cook the pasta to al dente.
+- Cook Pasta: Bring a big pot of generously salted water to a boil.
+Start the pasta and cook to al dente.
+Drain.

 Notes